APSS-Imperial/SQUAD/README.md

 ⦿ Paper Link :

+⦿ Project's Website :

 ⦿ Conference : [ACM ASIACCS 2024](https://asiaccs2024.sutd.edu.sg)

 ### Research Question
-a) Is username squatting a prevalent problem on X?
+1) Is username squatting a prevalent problem on X?
-b) Ηow does it contribute to online confusion?
+2) Ηow does it contribute to online confusion?
-c) What are the username characteristics of the most problematic username variants?
+3) What are the username characteristics of the most problematic username variants?
-d) What is the specific behavior of the squatted accounts?
+4) What is the specific behavior of the squatted accounts?

 ### Tool: UsernameCrazy